Invesco Ltd. Buys 207,801 Shares of Invesco Equal Weight 0-30 Years Treasury ETF (NASDAQ:PLW)

-Invesco Ltd. lifted its stake in Invesco Equal Weight 0-30 Years Treasury ETF (NASDAQ:PLW – Free Report) by 1.5% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 14,085,884 shares of the company’s stock after buying an additional 207,801 shares during the period.
-Invesco Ltd. owned approximately 61.94% of Invesco Equal Weight 0-30 Years Treasury ETF worth $377,643,000 as of its most recent filing with the Securities and Exchange Commission.
+Invesco Ltd. raised its stake in shares of Invesco Equal Weight 0-30 Years Treasury ETF (NASDAQ:PLW – Free Report) by 1.5% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 14,085,884 shares of the company’s stock after purchasing an additional 207,801 shares during the period.
+Invesco Ltd. owned 61.94% of Invesco Equal Weight 0-30 Years Treasury ETF worth $377,643,000 at the end of the most recent quarter.

-Several other institutional investors have also made changes to their positions in PLW.
-CWM LLC raised its position in Invesco Equal Weight 0-30 Years Treasury ETF by 89.3% during the 3rd quarter.
-CWM LLC now owns 2,597 shares of the company’s stock worth $70,000 after purchasing an additional 1,225 shares during the last quarter.
-Money Concepts Capital Corp raised its position in shares of Invesco Equal Weight 0-30 Years Treasury ETF by 252.7% in the 4th quarter.
-Money Concepts Capital Corp now owns 2,515 shares of the company’s stock worth $72,000 after acquiring an additional 1,802 shares in the last quarter.
-Householder Group Estate & Retirement Specialist LLC bought a new position in shares of Invesco Equal Weight 0-30 Years Treasury ETF in the 3rd quarter worth about $99,000.
-Atria Wealth Solutions Inc. bought a new position in shares of Invesco Equal Weight 0-30 Years Treasury ETF in the 2nd quarter worth about $206,000.
-Finally, Kingsview Wealth Management LLC bought a new position in shares of Invesco Equal Weight 0-30 Years Treasury ETF in the 2nd quarter worth about $228,000.
+Several other large investors have also bought and sold shares of the stock.
+Orgel Wealth Management LLC bought a new position in shares of Invesco Equal Weight 0-30 Years Treasury ETF in the 3rd quarter worth about $113,451,000.
+FAS Wealth Partners Inc. bought a new stake in Invesco Equal Weight 0-30 Years Treasury ETF in the 3rd quarter valued at about $55,683,000.
+Bank of New York Mellon Corp bought a new stake in Invesco Equal Weight 0-30 Years Treasury ETF in the 3rd quarter valued at about $33,076,000.
+LPL Financial LLC increased its position in Invesco Equal Weight 0-30 Years Treasury ETF by 97.7% in the 2nd quarter.
+LPL Financial LLC now owns 1,177,312 shares of the company’s stock valued at $34,342,000 after buying an additional 581,891 shares in the last quarter.
+Finally, Bank of America Corp DE boosted its stake in Invesco Equal Weight 0-30 Years Treasury ETF by 378.2% during the 4th quarter.
+Bank of America Corp DE now owns 483,260 shares of the company’s stock valued at $13,884,000 after purchasing an additional 382,203 shares during the last quarter.

 The Invesco 1-30 Laddered Treasury ETF (PLW) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund tracks an index that invests in an equal-weighted 30-year ladder of US Treasury securities.
 PLW was launched on Oct 11, 2007 and is managed by Invesco.